-The Parish of Nether Langwith has a long and interesting history, resulting in a wide array of heritage assets, attractive landscapes and a distinctive local character.
+- 7.36.
+The Parish of Nether Langwith has a long and interesting history, resulting in a wide array of heritage assets, attractive landscapes and a distinctive local character. - 7.37.
 In this section, the Neighbourhood Plan sets out design guidance which seeks to identify and protect the distinctive elements which together provide the special qualities of the landscape setting and built heritage of the Neighbourhood Area.
+Policy HBE5 addresses this important issue.
+The approach taken is underpinned by the Design Guidelines and Codes (2022) (Appendix 4).
+Development proposals should address the code topic areas listed on page 56 of the Design

+Guide and Codes, including Character and Heritage, Housing design and quality, sustainability and energy and Green/Blue infrastructure.
-The biggest challenge facing the future of Nether Langwith is to balance the desire to protect the character of the village with the need for it to grow and evolve in a sensitive and proportionate manner in order to sustain the community and its facilities.

-Emerging Local Plan Policy ST37 promotes high quality design and sets broad development principles.
+- 7.38.
+The biggest challenge facing the future of Nether Langwith is to balance the desire to protect the character of the village with the need for it to grow and evolve in a sensitive and proportionate manner in order to sustain the community and its facilities. - 7.39.
+Emerging Local Plan Policy ST35 promotes high quality design and sets broad development principles.
 The NPPF notes that development that is not well designed should be refused, especially where it fails to reflect local design policies.
-A design guide and codes was commissioned as part of the process of preparing a Neighbourhood Plan and is available as appendix 4.
-Policy HBE6 seeks to reflect the design principles which the community believes will help to achieve good design.
+A design guide and codes was commissioned as part of the process of preparing a Neighbourhood Plan and is available as Appendix 4.
+Policy HBE5 seeks to reflect the design principles which the community believes will help to achieve good design.
 They reflect the outcome of consultations of all age groups, of community organisations and of the Housing Theme Sub-Group of the Advisory Committee which specifically focused on relevant issues.
-The overall aim is to protect Nether Langwith so that it retains its character.
+The overall aim is to protect Nether Langwith so that it retains its character. - 7.40.
 Existing settlement patterns have grown incrementally over time.
 The buildings date from many different periods, providing a richness and variety of styles and materials.
-This traditional rural character should be enhanced by new development; schemes should be designed to ensure that new buildings sit comfortably within the existing settlement pattern and are respectful of their surroundings.

-It is not considered necessary to have uniform properties within any new development, rather to ensure that new developments respect the features of buildings which make Nether Langwith a desirable place to live.
+This traditional rural character should be enhanced by new development; schemes should be designed to ensure that new buildings sit comfortably within the existing settlement pattern and are respectful of their surroundings. - 7.41.
+It is not considered necessary to have uniform properties within any new development, rather to ensure that new developments respect the features of buildings which make Nether Langwith a desirable place to live. - 7.42.
 New development proposals should be designed sensitively to ensure that the high-quality built environment of the Neighbourhood Area is maintained and enhanced.
-New designs should respond in a positive way to the local character through careful and appropriate use of high-quality materials and detail.
+New designs should respond in a positive way to the local character through careful and appropriate use of highquality materials and detail.
 Proposals should also demonstrate consideration of height, scale and massing, to ensure that new development delivers a positive contribution to the street scene and adds value to the distinctive character of the Neighbourhood Area.

+POLICY HBE5: DESIGN

-POLICY HBE 5: DESIGN - All development proposals should demonstrate a high quality of design, layout and use of materials which make a positive contribution to the special character of the Neighbourhood Area.
+Development proposals should demonstrate a high quality of design, layout and use of materials which make a positive contribution to the special character of the neighbourhood area.